clfougner/ClaudinLow/README.md

 # Re-definition of _claudin-low_ as a breast cancer phenotype
-Repository containing all analyses in the manuscript titled "Re-definition of _claudin-low_ as a breast cancer phenotype", by Christian Fougner, Helga Bergholtz, Jens Henrik Norum, and Therese Sørlie.
+Repository containing all analyses in the manuscript:

+Fougner, C., Bergholtz, H., Norum, J. H. & Sørlie, T. Re-definition of _claudin-low_ as a breast cancer phenotype.
+Preprint at https://www.biorxiv.org/content/10.1101/756411v1 (2019).

 ## Data
 Here, we use three datasets, METABRIC, Oslo2 and TCGA-BRCA.
 See `./Data/README.md` for details.